Uncanny7043/flchans4world-bot/README.md

     * Find a way to fetch players' Hidden ELO ratings
     * Add more commands
     * Add support for teamgames stats
+    * Get a better name for the bot lol

 ## API used
     * https://aoe4world.com/api